Kerosene and diesel vs propane bed bug heaters: safety and efficacy

 I have designed the Titan 800 and Titan 450 propane heaters to be able to optimally and efficaciously accomplish an eradication of the target pest.
 These heaters:

-1. Have a thermostat to control the temperature and a valve to control the fuel flow.
+1. Have a thermostat to monitor the temperature and a valve to control the fuel flow.
 The Titan 800 has a longer barrel which increases air pressure and reduces the potential for flame-out.

 2. The Titan 800 produces more than 5000 cfm and can force air up three to four stories from the outside of the structure.

-3. The Titan 800 and Titan 450 never need to be operated inside the structure as they can be ducted to deliver hot air from outside the structure into the treatment area.
+3. The Titan 800 and Titan 450 do not need to be operated inside the structure as they can be ducted to deliver hot air from outside the structure into the treatment area.

 4. Treatments are done in an open system, meaning that fresh air from outside the structure is typically heated and introduced into the structure, and then the heated air exits the structure.
 This limits the amount of carbon monoxide that can remain in the structure at any given time.
-The Titan 800 produces 11 ppm (parts per million) of carbon monoxide after 8 hours of heating.
+Based on previous measurements, the Titan 800 produces 11 ppm (parts per million) of carbon monoxide after 8 hours of heating.
 OSHA has set a limit of 50 ppm as safe.

-5. The Titan 800 and Titan 450 are prescribed by doctors to out gas VOCs, chemical compounds, and eliminate micro-organisms for chemically-sensitive patients and asthmatics.
+5. The Titan 800 and Titan 450 are used in delivering a heat technology prescribed by doctors to out gas VOCs, chemical compounds, and eliminate micro-organisms for chemically-sensitive patients and asthmatics.

-6. The Titan 800 and Titan 450 have been involved in tens of millions of treatments over the 30 years since I developed this technology—all treated without a single fire.
+6. The Titan 800, Titan 450, and associated heaters have been involved in tens of millions of treatments over the 30 years since I developed this technology.

 7. The Titan 800 and Titan 450 can be used for disinfection, drying, and deodorization of dog urine, cat urine, toilet overflow, and cigarette smoke.